celestinhermez/identifying_customer_segments/README.md

 This was a case study developed by Udacity in partnership with AZ Direct and Arvato Finance Solutions who provided real world data.
 As such, I am not authorized to share the raw data, and the code included in the Jupyter notebook cannot be run.
 Yet, I still wanted to display this project here to highlight how unsupervised learning techniques can be used to provide valuable insights to businesses.

 The Jupyter notebook (both in `ipynb` and `html` formats) describe the analysis conducted in this project.
 I followed the usual data science steps, outlined below.

+## Data Wrangling

+We load several files which were part of the case study (not available in this repository because the data does not belong to me).
+In particular, one file contains demographic information about the entire population of Germany, another about customers of a mail-order company.
+Both have the same features, which are described in separate documents.

+## Data Cleaning

+## Data Exploration

+## Feature Engineering

+## Modeling

+## Results

+## Conclusion